“I need a season ticket for her to go to grammar school,” the first mum said.

 My local paper does this too.
 ‘Grammar school boy performs CPR’ says the headline.
 A news story says, ‘grammar school pupil drugged and robbed.’
 Are we supposed to care more about the victim of a crime if we think she’s smart?

 ‘Grammar school’ is shorthand for “brightest and best,” divided secondary eduction means winners and ‘the rest’.
 We have an attention-grabbing label of intelligence, and we have children walking Kent streets wearing uniforms suggesting low scores in a test.
-We would never label adults as intelligence or less intelligent, what kind of mind contrived this as a plan for eleven-year-olds?
+We would never create clothing labels for adults describing intelligence or less intelligent, what kind of mind contrived this as a plan for eleven-year-olds?

 But what about the people who don’t go to grammar schools?
 What about their schools?